 Hanz Lionel Valbuena ’19 is a community builder with creative flair.
-During his time at Syracuse University, he has pursued his passion for visual communications while working to create community among international students on campus.
+During his time at Syracuse University, he pursued his passion for visual communications while working to create community among international students on campus.
 For Valbuena, it’s a reflection of his personality.
-“I love people and love meeting new people,” says Valbuena, a television, radio and film major in the S.I.
+“I love people and love meeting new people,” says Valbuena, who graduated with a degree in television, radio and film from the S.I.
 Newhouse School of Public Communications .
 “There’s a thrill for me when I meet someone new and it clicks.
 I love making that connection.”

 He also launched The International, a magazine that gives voice to international students, serving as a forum for their thoughts and issues they confront.
 He says the publication serves as a resource for the University, including the Office of Admissions and Syracuse Abroad .
-“It makes me feel great that my team is creating an impact on the community here,” says Valbuena, who also belongs to the Asian Students In America campus organization.
+“It makes me feel great that my team has created an impact on the community here,” says Valbuena, who also belonged to the Asian Students In America campus organization.

 Unforgettable Lessons Abroad

-Last fall, a longtime interest in Prague led Valbuena to Syracuse Abroad’s Exploring Central Europe program .
+In fall 2018, a longtime interest in Prague led Valbuena to Syracuse Abroad’s Exploring Central Europe program .
 Based in Wroclaw, Poland, the program introduces students to cities and sites connected to World War II, the Holocaust and Soviet totalitarianism—places where memories of conflict and reconciliation are ever present—and the role of social justice.
 The experience proved influential far beyond his desire to visit Prague.

-He met people whose intelligence he admired, learned the value of an open mind and strengthened his interest in identity.
+Valbuena met people whose intelligence he admired, learned the value of an open mind and strengthened his interest in identity.
 He also contributed to the program’s Urban Labs Central Europe website ( urbanlabsce.eu ), writing an essay on an Austro-Turkish community and producing a documentary on a Polish activist who assists Romani people.
 “The best five months of my life were in Central Europe,” he says.
 “After that semester, I was looking at everything through the lens of memory.”

 Creativity is integral to Valbuena’s identity—and he’s taken advantage of many opportunities.
-He’s held internships in the Philippines, Dubai and Syracuse that allowed him to develop his skills in video production, advertising, marketing and public relations.
-Currently, he works as a communications assistant for the University’s Department of Campus Safety and Emergency Services, producing safety and training videos for digital media.
+He held internships in the Philippines, Dubai and Syracuse that allowed him to develop his skills in video production, advertising, marketing and public relations.
+He also worked as a communications assistant for the University’s Department of Campus Safety and Emergency Services, producing safety and training videos for digital media.

-Valbuena will carry his imaginative approach to life with him when he leaves campus.
-And when asked what it means to be Orange, he says, “One of the best lessons I’ve learned here and something I’m always working toward is I function as part of a greater whole.
+Valbuena has carried his imaginative approach to life with him since leaving campus.
+And when asked what it means to be Orange, he says, “One of the best lessons I’ve learned here and something I’m always working toward is that I function as part of a greater whole.
 Every single action I take, every single cent I spend, every single friend I make will impact the world, maybe in a large way or maybe in a good-day kind of way, but every single thing I do will affect something.
 I’m more than myself and, at the same time, I’m just myself.”